steve50207/I2P1_Final_project_I-wanna-handout-the-final-project/README.md

 - Collect the documents to get 60 scores in one minute.
 - Take advantage of buff and debuff to get higher scores.

-## How to controll
+## How to control
 - Need to change IME setting to English  .
-- Use keyboard WASD to controller the charater.
+- Use keyboard WASD to controller the charater1.
+- Use keyboard IJKL to controller the charater2.

 ## Credit
 - This project is made by Grace and YenTing and Steve.
 - Apperciate their effort for the final project!

-## Future Development Direction
-- Modify buff and debuff show up frequency.
-- Add 2P Character so that it may have PVP mode.

 ## Reference Resource